 If you are a new business, a lender may request to see at what stage you are at and ask to view your business plan.
 A lender will review your plan to know both where your business is right now and how it intends to grow.
 With startup microloans, a business plan becomes more significant, since the lender has little to no credit history to assess the borrower with.
 To get an SBA or nonprofit loan the lender will use your business plan to assess the impact your business will have on the community, regarding job creation and the services it brings.
 A robust business plan can be the difference between qualifying for a business microloan or not.
-Our Blank Template is a good place to start.
+The SBA Business Plan Tool is a good place to start.

 If you’re unsure about using a microloan for your business, there’s plenty more info online about microloans and many other options that might suit you better.
 Talking with an expert who knows the ins and outs of business borrowing is also a great way to make sure you’re making all the right choices for your finances.